jhpce-jhu/jhpce_mkdocs/docs/files/sharing-files.md

 |sg|Execute cmd with different grp||
 |mkdir|Make a directory||
 |touch|Create an empty file or modify time stamps on existing||

+[^1]: To see the umask manual page which supports -S, use the command `man 1p umask` To use this version of the umask command, you need to specify the full path to it (/usr/bin/umask) instead of `umask`.

 (To keep table size down, we used abbrieviations: dir for directories, grp for groups, cmd for command.)